-In addition to his appointments at Emerson College, Dr. Vincent Raynauld is Affiliate Professor in the Département de lettres et communication sociale at the Université du Québec à Trois-Rivières (Canada).
-He is also serving as Research Associate in the Groupe de recherche en communication politique (GRCP), as Member of the North American Digital Diplomacy Initiative (NACDI) based at Queen's University (Canada), and as Academic Adviser for the non-profit research organization Samara (Canada).
-Finally, he has been serving as Associate Editor for the Journal of Information Technology and Politics since 2019.
+In addition to his Emerson College appointments, Dr. Vincent Raynauld is Affiliate Professor in the Département de lettres et communication sociale at the Université du Québec à Trois-Rivières (Canada).
+He is also serving as Research Associate in the Groupe de recherche en communication politique (GRCP) and as Member of the North American Digital Diplomacy Initiative (NACDI) based at Queen's University (Canada). and Associate Editor for the Journal of Information Technology and Politics since 2019.
+In May 2024, he was elected to the Board of Directors of the Canadian Political Science Association (CPSA) for a three-year term (2024-2027).

-Dr. Raynauld's areas of research interest and publication include political communication and campaigning, protest politics, social media, political marketing, e-politics, identity politics, and journalism.
+Dr. Raynauld's areas of research interest and publication include political communication and campaigning, protest politics, social media, political marketing and management, digital politics, identity politics, and journalism.
 His work has appeared in French and English-language national and international peer reviewed journals, including Social Media + Society, Journal of Information Technology & Politics, Terminal.
-Technologie de l’information, culture & société, Information, Communication, and Society, the International Journal of Strategic Communication, and Politique et Sociétés.
+Technologie de l’information, culture & société, American Behavioral Scientist, Information, Communication, and Society, the International Journal of Strategic Communication, and Politique et Sociétés.
 His research has also appeared in books by leading national and multinational publishers, including Routledge, UBC Press, Palgrave Macmillan, Presses de l’Université de Rennes, Edward Elgar, and the University of Toronto Press.
-His research activities have been funded by different governmental agencies and academic institutions internationally, including the Social Sciences and Humanities Research Council of Canada (SSHRC), Emerson College, the Fonds de recherche du Québec - Société et culture (FQRSC), the University of Windsor, and the Université du Québec à Trois-Rivières.
-Dr. Raynauld' work has received awards from different organizations.
-In 2022, Dr. Raynauld and his co-author Dr. Mireille Lalancette won the Identity Politics Best Paper Award from the Northeastern Political Science Association for a paper presented at the annual meeting of the association.
+His research activities have been funded by different governmental agencies, private organizations, and academic institutions internationally, including the Social Sciences and Humanities Research Council of Canada (SSHRC), Emerson College, the Fonds de recherche du Québec - Société et culture (FQRSC), the Helen C. Rose Ethics and Communication Endowed Fund, the University of Windsor, and the Université du Québec à Trois-Rivières.
+Dr. Raynauld's work has received awards from different organizations.
+In 2022, Dr. Raynauld and his co-author Dr. Mireille Lalancette won the Identity Politics Best Paper Award from the Northeastern Political Science Association for a paper presented at the 2022 annual meeting of the association.

-Dr. Raynauld earned his doctorate degree in communication at the School of Journalism and Communication at Carleton University (Ottawa, ON, Canada) under the supervision of Dr. André Turcotte in February 2014.
+Dr. Raynauld earned his doctorate degree in communication at Carleton University's School of Journalism and Communication (Ottawa, ON, Canada) in February 2014 under the supervision of Dr. André Turcotte.
 A native of Montreal (Quebec, Canada), Dr. Raynauld speaks and writes fluently in French and English.

 About